OpeningDETAIL/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 ## Boilerplate

-* OpeningDETAIL will deliver invoices every 2 weeds based on scope complete, with payment due within 30 days of receipt.
+* OpeningDETAIL will deliver invoices every 2 weeks based on scope complete, with payment due within 30 days of receipt.
 Invoices overdue past (60) days will be interpreted as an order to stop work on the project.
 * This proposal is valid for 90 days.

 ---

 ## Sample Projects

-* If so inclined, please review the following open source sample projects (Revit & PDFs) OpeningDETAIL has done over the years.
+* If so inclined, to get a sense of our work, please review the following open source sample projects (Revit & PDFs) OpeningDETAIL has done over the years.
 	* [Project 1](https://github.com/OpeningDETAIL/Sample_Projects/tree/master/Sample%20Projects/Project%201)
 	* Project 2
 	* Project 3